 Of course not.
 My time is being spent whether I like it or not.
 What matters is where and how I spend my time.

 2. “I’m too busy.”

 When I ask people a question regarding them having had the time to do something for me, and they tell me they were “too busy,” what they are actually saying is, “No, I value the time I had to spend at work / with my girlfriend / masturbating for five hours more than whatever you asked of me.”

 I get it.
 We’re all just doing what we need to do to get by.
 Work hours can be tough.
 Significant others can be demanding.
 Masturbating is … time consuming?

-But when you tell me that you didn’t have time to email me back yesterday about whatever important response I was expecting, and then you proceed to ask me if I’ve watched whatever new season of whatever show that dropped on Netflix around the same time, I’m going to be a little pissed that you prioritized a Netflix show that will be there forever over an email response I need now.
+But when you tell me that you didn’t have time to email me back yesterday about whatever important response I was expecting, and then you proceed to ask me if I’ve watched whatever new show that dropped on Netflix around the same time, I’m going to be a little pissed that you prioritized a Netflix show that will be there forever over an email response I need now.

 But most days, I have to go to work or buy groceries or look at my parent’s computer because “it won’t turn on after you downloaded whatever that Mozzarella thing is.”

 I generally value the time I spend at work, shopping for groceries, and teaching my parents that Mozzarella is a cheese and not an internet browser more than I value my time spent watching shows on Netflix.

 Again, I love watching Netflix, but my priorities are set up so that Netflix gets the sloppy seconds or thirds or fourths of whatever other matters I had to deem more pressing.
 Sorry Netflix.

 So when you ask me, “Mark!
 Did you get a chance to binge-watch House of Cards/Master of None/Stranger Things that just dropped yesterday?!?”
 I’m not going to say “Oh, yeah dude, it was great!
 I just dropped EVERYTHING else that I had going on because Netflix GETS ME.”